E-Durland/MAF_v_genotypes/README.md

                        values_to = "freq")%>%
   as.data.frame()
 ```
-Now that we've transformed the data, let's look at plots.
+## Now that we've transformed the data, let's look at plots.

+First, genotype frequency across time

 ```{r}
 #genotype frequency